dimitri-nicolo/calico/v2.6/getting-started/access-the-manager.md

     targetPort: 9443
     protocol: TCP
 ```

+> Note: You must ensure the {{site.prodname}} manager receives a HTTPS (TLS) connection, not unencrypted HTTP.
+If you require TLS termination at your load balancer, you will need to either use a load balancer that supports transparent HTTP/2 proxying, or re-originate a TLS connection from your load balancer to the {{site.prodname}} manager.
+If you do not require TLS termination, configure your proxy to “pass thru” the TLS to {{site.prodname}} manager.

 After creating the service, it may take a few minutes for the load balancer to be created.
 Once complete, the load balancer IP address will appear as an `ExternalIP` in `kubectl get services -n tigera-manager tigera-manager-external`.